andyeske/How-to-CAD-Siemens-NX/README.md

 <a name="back_to_top"></a>
 # How to CAD Almost Anything: MIT IAP 2025
 Welcome to How to CAD Almost Anything!
-Siemens NX edition.
+NX edition.
 In this repository, you'll find the workshop's slides, recordings and Siemens NX files.

 ## Workshop Summary